-Instructors who award a grade of “I” must submit an Incomplete Grade Form (IGF) and provide a copy of the form to the student and department chair.
+Instructors who award a grade of “I” must submit an Incomplete Grade Form (IGF) and provide a copy of the form to the student and academic chair.
 The instructor must document on the IGF the work already completed during the term, as well as outstanding requirements.

 Course work must be completed by the student by the last class day of the following major term.
 Major terms are spring and fall; summer is excluded.

 • A grade of “I” cannot be assigned to a course if the student drops or withdraws from the course.